 Litium uses a Finite state automata implementation internally to manage state transitions.
 Order states and Shipment states and how to interact with them are explained below.

-Sales Order states
+Sales order states

 Sales orders goes through following states:

-- In Litium backoffice, you would normally not find orders in Init state.
+This is the initial state of an order, and in Litium backoffice, you would normally not find orders in Init state.

-- If a order has a valid guaranteed payment, but failed to get confirmed for some reason, the order will remain in Init state.
+If a order has a valid guaranteed payment, but failed to get confirmed for some reason, the order will remain in Init state.

-- Orders that are pending approval (B2B order approval flow) would also be in Init state, until they are approved.
+Orders that are pending approval (B2B order approval flow) would also be in Init state, until they are approved.

-- The payment can be for part of the order.
+Order has a guaranteed payment.
+The payment can be for part of the order.
 This condition is configured in accelerator, see below.

-- Processing: Order fulfilment has started.
+Order fulfilment has started.
 Usually this means, the order is exported to ERP and further processed.

-- Completed: Order fulfilment process is completed.
+Order fulfilment process is completed.

-- If a order is cancelled (fully or partially), it will still show a "Completed" state, since the order fullfilment process has come to an end.
+If a order is cancelled (fully or partially), it will still show a "Completed" state, since the order fullfilment process has come to an end.
 The shipments for the cancelled order will state, that it is cancelled., and payments will have cancelled transactions.

 State transition validation rules